dolthub/docs/content/interfaces/sql/sysvars.md

 ## @@dolt_replicate_all_heads

-This system variable specifies to pull all heads for every read replica fetch.
+This system variable indicates to pull all branches for every read replica fetch.
 Pair with `dolt_read_replica_remote`.
 Use is mutually exclusive with `dolt_replicate_heads`.